alvarogarcia7/presentation-craftsman-in-teal-organization/example.md

 Note:
 * Small orgs, at least around you.
 There can be miniorgs (8-10-12 people), but hundreds of them.
 * Staff functions (HR, finance, risk, ...) usually done by front-line teams, with exceptions: hired hands, central support staff without top-down authority

+## Opposing views (for the book)

+  * Questioning Laloux views and basis
+  * Research in opposite direction
+  * Hand-picked case studies
+  * Bias - author's ideology